Breaking the Cycle: Overcoming OCD Compulsions

 Having a thought does not make it real or you a bad person, we all have them.
 It does not mean that you will harm a child or do something inappropriate.

-It can be extremely difficult to talk about these intrusive thoughts, particularly if they include people close to you or their children but it is unbelievably important that you do if you are having them.
-Doctors are trained to hear about these thoughts and will not think you are crazy or a horrible person, they will be sympathetic and understanding, they will have heard it all before I promise you.
+It can be extremely difficult to talk about these intrusive thoughts, particularly if they include people close to you or their children or even your own children but it is unbelievably important that you do if you are having them and they are causing you mental anguish.

-I hope by me putting this out there that it will help people in a similar position to feel less alone and seek help.
+I hope by putting this out there that it will help people in a similar position to feel less alone and seek help.
 This has been unbelievably hard for me to write about and has actually bought tears to my eyes but if it can help one person then it has been worth it.

 STAY STRONG xxx